Get exam ready for GCSE (9-1) English Literature - Part 4

 AO1 is a weighted assessment objective and requires candidates to:

-Though Shakespeare was writing 400+ years ago people still believe he has something to say about our contemporary world.
-Yes the contexts in which the characters exist are different, but human nature probably hasn’t changed that much.
-We still experience the same emotions – love, jealousy, hope, ambition etc. – as human beings have always done.
+Although Shakespeare was writing over 400 years ago, people still believe he has something to say about our contemporary world.
+Yes, the contexts in which the characters exist are different, but human nature probably hasn’t changed that much.
+We still experience the same emotions – love, jealousy, hope, ambition and so on – as human beings have always done.

 Do you think the play does have something to tell us about attitudes and relationships today?
 Students could think about which events in their play most relate to the modern or contemporary world.
-This could be because they could imagine a similar event happening today.
-Or they have experienced similar feelings in their own lives.
-Or they are reminded of events that have been shown in a film, or on TV, or video, or on the news.
+Perhaps they could imagine a similar event happening today, or they have experienced similar feelings in their own lives.
+Or they may be reminded of events that have been shown in a film, or on TV, or video, or on the news.

 Suggested activities

-Think about the following theme from the play that has been studied:
+Students could think about the following themes from the play they have studied:

 - Prejudice in The Merchant of Venice